 Did you know that Eritrea is one of the newest countries in the world?
 Yet, historically privileged to be one of the earliest African countries to be introduced to modern technology?
-Or that it was a centre for commercial activities in the Horn of Africa in the early 1900s?
+Or that it was a center for commercial activities in the Horn of Africa in the early 1900s?
 Or that its people struggled for more than thirty years to secure their independence?
 Or that one of the great Russian literary figures, Alexander Pushkin has his roots in Eritrea?
-Indeed, Eritrea is land of diverse and fascinating history that many people don’t know much about.
+Indeed, Eritrea is a land of diverse and fascinating history that many people don’t know much about.
 So join us as we briefly explore the remarkable aspects of a remarkable land in a series titled “Eritrea At A Glance“.

 ERITREA AT A GLANCE